MooersLab/modular-annotated-bibliography-typst/README.md

 }

 function typmab {
-echo "Create a modular annotated bibliopgraphy (mab) subfolder and populate with required files with project number in title." if [ $# -lt 1 ]; then echo 1>&2 "$0: not enough arguments" echo "Usage1: typmab projectIndexNumber"
+echo "Create a modular annotated bibliography (mab) subfolder and populate with required files with project number in the title." if [ $# -lt 1 ]; then echo 1>&2 "$0: not enough arguments" echo "Usage1: typmab projectIndexNumber"